What is an investigational drug?

 In what phase of testing is elvitegravir?

-Elvitegravir is currently being studied in a Phase III clinical trial.
+Elvitegravir is currently being studied in a Phase III clinical trial.2

 What have recent studies shown about elvitegravir?

-In a Phase III study, ritonavir-boosted elvitegravir taken once daily was compared with raltegravir (brand name: Isentress), an FDA-approved integrase inhibitor, taken twice daily in treatment-experienced HIV-infected participants.
-Study participants also received additional anti-HIV drugs as part of their optimized background therapy.
+In a Phase III study, ritonavir-boosted elvitegravir taken once daily was compared to the FDA-approved integrase inhibitor raltegravir (brand name: Isentress) taken twice daily in treatment-experienced, HIV-infected participants.
+Study participants also received additional HIV medicines as part of their optimized background regimens.
 (An optimized background regimen is a combination of drugs, chosen on the basis of a person’s resistance test results and treatment history, that are not being studied as the investigational drug[s] in the clinical trial, but are given to help control a participant’s HIV infection.)
-The background regimen therapy included a boosted protease inhibitor plus another anti-HIV drug.
+The background regimen therapy included a boosted protease inhibitor plus another HIV medicine.7,8

-In HIV treatment-experienced adults, ritonavir-boosted elvitegravir proved as effective as raltegravir.
+In this study, ritonavir-boosted elvitegravir proved as effective as raltegravir.
 In terms of safety, elvitegravir was comparable to raltegravir.
-However, diarrhea was reported more frequently in patients taking elvitegravir, while elevated liver enzymes occurred more frequently in patients receiving raltegravir.
+However, diarrhea was reported more frequently in patients taking elvitegravir than raltegravir, while elevated liver enzymes occurred more frequently in patients receiving raltegravir than elvitegravir.7,8

 Where can I get more information about clinical trials studying elvitegravir?